tox4j/deprecated-tox4j/doc/cla.md

 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
-To make this document effective, please sign it electronically by adding your name and email address to the project's AUTHORS.md and submitting it via GitHub.
+To make this document effective, please sign it electronically by following the instructions at the top of [CONTRIBUTING.md](../CONTRIBUTING.md).
 This is a legally binding document, so please read it carefully before agreeing to it.
+The Agreement provides for submission of Contributions to all software projects managed by Us.

 ## 1. Definitions